ray-project/lightgbm_ray/README.md

     n_jobs=2,  # In LightGBM-Ray, n_jobs sets the number of actors random_state=seed)

-# scikit-learn API will automatically conver the data
+# scikit-learn API will automatically convert the data
 # to RayDMatrix format as needed.
 # You can also pass X as a RayDMatrix, in which case
 # y will be ignored.